redstrate/redstrate.com/content/blog/steam-clip-information-bug.md

 tags:
 - Steam
 - Linux
+summary: "How to fix the annoying \"Unable to retrieve clip information (2)\" error message in Steam."
 ---

 I recently wanted to use the new Steam Game Recording feature, but I kept